jssql1234/docs-sqlacc/docs/usage/stock/stock-faq.md

 :::

-There is a faster way to create PO with Reoder QTY.
+There is a faster way to create Purchase Order (PO) with Reoder QTY.
 Please see below Screen :

 ![4](../../../static/img/usage/stock/stock-faq/stock-reorder/check-reorder-lvl1.png)